Image via threestooges.com

 A Paramount Television image

-Even so, Mayor Koch’s Chief of Staph was quoted as saying that “(w)e think we’re right, but we’re not going to pursue that,”
+Even so, Mayor Koch’s Chief of Staph was quoted as saying that “(w)e think we’re right, but we’re not going to pursue that.”

 So what for the fact that the Ethics Commission is tasked to call balls & strikes as well as has far more professional staff to review matters that come to its attention.

-Further, the original timelines for providing the raises would clearly appear to be in violation of Massachusetts General Law Chapter 268A, section 19.
+For example, the original timelines for providing the raises would clearly appear to be in violation of Massachusetts General Law Chapter 268A, section 19.

 Chapter 268A, section 19 bars municipal employees from participating in matters in which they, or their family members, have a direct and immediate financial interest.